 9. Remove pornography.
 Pornography limits our capacity to appreciate the real world and the people within it.
 It clouds our mind with unrealistic and unhealthy assumptions about sexuality and our relationships with others.
 Because of that, it never fully satisfies its consumer, but always leaves them desiring more.
 Sacrifice the temporal pleasure of pornography for a life that can better appreciate the simply joys of the people and relationships around you right now.

 10. Go to bed earlier.
 Changing just the first hour of your day changes the remaining 23.
 And the best way to change the first hour of your day is to get a good night’s sleep.
 So make a practice this year to move your bedtime up.
 You may just be surprised at how that small change will naturally benefit other areas of your life.

 11. Give to a charity.
 Pick a cause that you believe in strongly: poverty, education, animals, research, or the environment (just to name a few).
 And then, write a check.
 You’ll be glad you did.
 They’ll be glad you did.
 The cause they serve will be glad you did.
 And if you can spread that much joy by filling out a check, just imagine the joy you’ll spread if you volunteer your time and talents.

 12. Date your spouse.
 Take your spouse/partner on a date at least once per month in 2012.
 You’ll have fun.
 You’ll reconnect.
 Your union will be stronger because of it.
 And if you think it’ll cost a bunch of money, you’re just not being creative enough.

 Make no mistake.
 While I have intentionally tried to develop each of these habits in my life at some point in the past, I don’t intentionally practice each of them today (some still come more naturally than others).
 And my desire is not that these resolutions would be considered a 12-step secret to solving life.

-Instead, my desire is that we would simply consider implementing one of them today… and find a better life in 2012 because of it.
+Instead, my desire is that we would simply consider implementing one of them today… and find a better life because of it.